SumiSastri/dev-blogs/docs/local-environment/part1-the-local-environment.md

 The processor performs the most critical role in a computer.
 Intel, AMD, and Nvidia are all chip makers, and the race to make a processor perform better has reached a new level of competitive energy with chips required to tackle machine learning (ML) and artificial intelligence (AI) processing requirements.

-In a recent article, PC World [5] said deep learning requires big data that can be processed at a high speed.
+In a recent article, PC Guide [5] said deep learning requires big data that can be processed at a high speed.

 Computers need a high memory bandwidth, and data needs to be transferred at speed between the processor and the main memory.